arashkaffamanesh/lxc-rke-rancher/README.md

 ## What you get

-You should get a running RKE Cluster on 3 LXC with Rancher Server on top in less than 20 minutes.
+You should get a running RKE Cluster on 3 LXCs with Rancher Server on top in less than 20 minutes.

 ## Access the Rancher Server on RKE